Выбрать перевод / язык

 The Perfection of Ethics (9th)

-in the capital city of Kapilā,
+the capital named Kapilā,

 the king named Jayaddisa